-The ATSB is not a policy agency, and other than secondment of some staff to Services Australia, we have not been directly involved in the pandemic relief and recovery efforts in support of the transport industry.
-However, as an independent safety agency, the ATSB is continuing to apply our safety knowledge and expertise in carefully monitoring the return to operations of safe and reliable transport.
-As an operational agency, the ATSB will continue to deploy accident investigation teams where and when required during the course of this pandemic.
+I acknowledge this continues to be a time of great uncertainty for the transport industry in general, and aviation in particular.
+As an independent safety agency, the ATSB is continuing to apply our safety knowledge and expertise and carefully monitoring the return to safe and reliable transport operations.
+As an operational agency, the ATSB continues to deploy accident investigation teams where and when necessary during this pandemic.